rkhoriander/docs/articles/multifactor-authentication/mfa-push-guardian-web-app.md

 # Implement MFA with Push Notifications for a Web App

 [Multi-factor Authentication (MFA)](/multifactor-authentication) will add an extra layer of security to your web app. <dfn data-key="multifactor-authentication">MFA</dfn> requires users to present more than one piece of identifying information to log in to your app.
-One of the most straightforward ways to handle MFA is to use push notifications with Auth0's Guardian app, installed on the user's smartphone.
+One of the most straightforward ways to handle MFA is to use push notifications with Auth0's Guardian app, installed on the user's Android or Apple device.

 ## Prerequisites
 * An active Auth0 account.
 If you do not have an active account, you can create one on the [Signup](https://auth0.com/signup) page.